Sitefinity/Sitefinity-VSIX/README.md

-# Sitefinity DevKit
+# Sitefinity VSIX
-Sitefinity DevKit is a Visual Studio extension that allows developers to create Sitefinity related resources.
+Sitefinity VSIX is a Visual Studio extension that allows developers to create Sitefinity related resources.

 ## Installation
 The extension can be downloaded from the Visual Studio Gallery.
 Supported VS versions are 2015 and 2017.